-Note for Pocket PC Users: In Presentations for Pocket PCs, you display the menu by clicking on the menu icon in the lower left corner of the screen.
+Note for Windows Mobile users: In the Windows Mobile version of SoftMaker Presentations, you display the menu by clicking on the menu icon in the lower left corner of the screen.

 Standard toolbar

 The Standard toolbar is shown underneath the menu bar.
 It contains icons for the most commonly used commands.